...

 But have you considered the type of printing that will be used?

-Two of the most popular printing options are digital and offset printing.
+Two of the most popular printing options are digital and offset printing in packaging.
 We look at both to help you decide which is best for your custom packaging.

 Offset Printing